Matri Bhandar: Sales

 In February 2021, price of Rasmalai was Tk 260 per kg.
 In November, the price increased by Taka 20.
-There is a limit for purchase till 5kg.
-Matri Bhandar sells at least 1000kg Rasmalai per day.
+There is a limit for purchase till 5 kg.
+Matri Bhandar sells at least 1000 kg Rasmalai per day.

 Confectionery stores in the same name

 There are many sweet shops in Comilla in the same name "Matri Bhandar".
 So it is difficult for people to find the real Matri Bhandar shop.
 In most cases, fake shops has a slight difference in the name, such as a word before or after the name.

 GI Registration

-The government is continuing its efforts to get Rasmalai geographical indication registration for the Matri Bhandar.
+Finally, after constant effort by the government to get Rasmalai geographical indication registration for the Matri Bhandar, it got approval with 3 other products simultaneously on 1 January 2024.

 In popular culture

 In the book Misir Ali Omnibas (Vol. 2) of Misir Ali's novel series, it is mentioned that a character has bought a packet of Matri Bhandar's Rasmalai.